Klosmi/salesforce/Apex.md

     }
     ```

-When the method return type is void, the method does not return a value.
-To return a value, replace void with a different return type.
+	- *(When the method return type is `void`, the method does not return a value.
+To return a value, replace void with a different return type.)*
-For example, here, the wilt method expects a return (response) value that’s an integer.
+	For example, here, the wilt method expects a `return` (response) value that’s an integer.
 	     ```
-     //1    public static Integer wilt(Integer numberOfPetals){*
+	     //1    public static Integer wilt(Integer numberOfPetals){
 	     //2      if(numberOfPetals >= 1){
 	     //3         numberOfPetals--;
 	     //4      }
 	     //5      return numberOfPetals;
 	     //6    }
 	     ```
-	In line 1, the keyword Integer (immediately after public static) indicates that the method returns a value that’s an integer.
-Line 5 uses the return keyword, followed by the numberOfPetals variable name, to return the resulting numberOfPetals value.
+	- In line 1, the keyword `Integer` (immediately after `public static`) indicates that the method returns a value that’s an integer.
+	Line 5 uses the `return` keyword, followed by the `numberOfPetals` variable name, to return the resulting `numberOfPetals` value.
 	When a method returns a variable value, the variable data type must match the return type that the method declared.
-In this case, the wilt method is expected to return an integer value and the numberOfPetals variable is an integer.
+In this case, the `wilt` method is expected to return an integer value and the `numberOfPetals` variable is an integer.

 - [With sharing](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_keywords_sharing.htm)